 My primary goal out of the gate was to figure out how to get tech management on-board with user-centered design in the midst of client engagements kicking-off across the country.
 After rounds of discussions outside and within the context of active projects, I realized that IA had to own as much of the actor-driven UML documentation as possible or we would have no leg to stand on when delivering user-centered experiences to our clients.

 While we were successful in taking ownership of certain aspects of the process—from key insertion points to deliverables—we just couldn’t nudge the overall methodology, which was a nightmare.

 As our team attempted deeper degrees of change, our efforts quickly became a game of tug of war with management.
 This was the time we lived in (2001)—many of my design peers were experiencing similar struggles with development-centric organizations across the industry.
 The attempt to convince an entrenched executive technology staff that Design needed to have a seat upstream to inform development of what users needed, even with wins in tow, quickly devolved into a street fight.

 Technical documentation = billable hours.

-Looking back, the daily struggle for optimizing how Design fit into a potential innovative space created a blindspot for me to the possibilities of more collaborative opportunities.
+Looking back, the daily struggle for optimizing how Design fit into a potential innovative space created a blind spot for me to the possibilities of more collaborative opportunities.
 Maybe we could’ve figured out a pre-Lean UX / Agile approach, or complimented JAD with design activities.
-At the end of the day, I believe we were too early to a problem that not enough people had yet encountered.
+At the end of the day, I believe our intent was good—we wanted to build trust and deliver highly useful work—but we were too early to a philosophical problem that not enough people had yet encountered with clarity.

-Over the next five years, I unceremoniously took on the conscious role of being a change agent for Design, which unbeknownst to me at the time seemed as important to me as producing innovative work.
+Over the next five years, I unceremoniously took on the role of being a change agent for Design, which unbeknownst to me at the time was as important to me as producing innovative work.

 Product Design Where No One Considered Product As A Thing